EnolEther/JMakisSite/README.md

 # A personal website for J. Makis

 This is my first application utilizing rails and ruby.
-I am teaching myself as I develope my site.
+I am teaching myself as I develop my site.

 I am utilizing the following references for my rails education: